 To investigate this premise, we observed children's behaviour as they began school with unfamiliar peers, and assessed their emergent peer relationships over a two- to five-year period.
 It was hypothesized that aggressive dispositions would lead to the formation of adverse relationships, anxious-withdrawn dispositions to isolation, and prosocial dispositions to positive relationships.
-Results from kindergarten to grade 2 and grade 5 have shown that, compared to normative matched controls, children with aggressive dispositions were more likely to develop early-emerging and sustained peer rejection, whereas those with anxious-withdrawn dispositions tended to remain friendless.
-Growth curve analyses over grades K-4 showed that anxiouswithdrawn children became increasingly excluded from peer activities over time.
+Results from kindergarten to grade 2 and grade 5 have shown that, compared to normative matched controls, children with aggressive dispositions were more likely to develop early-emerging and sustained peer rejection.
+In contrast, those with anxious-withdrawn dispositions tended to remain friendless.
+Growth curve analyses over grades K-4 showed that anxious-withdrawn children became increasingly excluded from peer activities over time.
 These findings corroborated the premise that aggressive and withdrawn dispositions antecede the onset and duration of children's relationship difficulties.
-Prosocial dispositions, as expected, anteceded positive relationship trajectories.
+Prosocial dispositions, as expected, foreshadowed positive relationship trajectories.

 Premise 4.
-The contributions of children's classroom relationships to psychological and school adjustment are not entirely redundant (e.g. "markers") with those attributable to their behavioural dispositions.
+The contributions of children's classroom relationships to psychological and school adjustment are not entirely redundant with those attributable to their behavioural dispositions.

-Two rather separate literatures have grown up around premises 1 and 2 (i.e. later dysfunction is attributable either to "risky" behavioural dispositions or to participation in "risky" relationships).
+Two somewhat separate literatures have developed around premises 1 and 2 (i.e., later dysfunction is attributable either to "risky" behavioral dispositions or to participation in "problematic" relationships).
 For decades, many investigators have regarded the explanatory power of one of these two "main effects" perspectives as dominant over the other.
-An aim for this project is to move beyond "main effects" perspectives by utilizing a child by environment model in which risk/protective factors are seen as originating within the child and the relational environment.
+An aim for this project was to move beyond "main effects" perspectives by utilizing a child-by-environment model in which risk/protective factors are seen as originating within the child and the relational environment.

-In two prospective longitudinal studies with kindergarten samples, we found that children whose interactions were more prosocial during the first 10 weeks of kindergarten tended to develop mutual friends and higher levels of peer acceptance by week 14.
-In contrast, children whose interactions were characterized by aggressive behaviour became more disliked by classmates and had fewer friends.
-Direct paths were found between children's classroom relationships and participation, the strongest of which emanated from negative relationship features (i.e. peer rejection), lending support to the hypothesis that such features impede subsequent adaptive participationand achievement.
-It would appear that young children's use of force or coercive tactics is likely to subvert others' aims and interests, causing peers to develop adversarial reactions (e.g. rejection).
-Once formed, relationship adversity appears to impede children's classroom participationand achievement.
+In two prospective longitudinal studies with kindergarten samples, we found that children whose interactions were more prosocial during the first 10 weeks of kindergarten tended to develop mutual friends and higher levels of peer acceptance by week 14.6 In contrast, children whose interactions were characterized by aggressive behaviour became more disliked by classmates and had fewer friends.
+Direct paths were found between children's classroom relationships and participation, with the strongest of these emanating from negative relationship features (i.e., peer rejection), lending support to the hypothesis that such features impede subsequent adaptive classroom participation and achievement.
+It would appear that young children's use of force or coercive tactics is likely to subvert others' aims and interests, causing peers to develop adversarial reactions (e.g., rejection).
+Once formed, relationship adversity appears to impede children's classroom participation and achievement.